Key Takeaways

-Why Rainey Street is Perfect for Bachelor Parties
+Why Rainey Street Is the Best Nightlife Move for Bachelor Parties

 The Layout

 Rainey Street runs north-south, basically one straight shot of bars.
-You can easily hit 5-8 spots in a night without ever calling an Uber.
+You can easily hit 8-10 spots in a night without ever calling an Uber.
 Most bars have indoor and outdoor space, with backyards and patios being the main attraction.
+Everything is compact enough that losing people is hard — which matters when your group is 12 deep and three of them have had too many ranch waters.

 Bar-by-Bar Breakdown